Wow! I never realized that Kennedy and Vietnam was to your generation what Princess Diana and 9/11 is to ours. – A

 Ultimately, the pull of JFK’s image in our national memory evokes that same symbolism I began this essay with, the same image that allows us to picture America in its most ideal light: the New Start.

 As Yeats wrote, “the center cannot hold.”
 Perhaps this is a good thing.
-When the center is rotten – when the King dies – a the renewal of the world must come not from there but from the margins.
+When the center is rotten – when the King dies – the renewal of the world must come not from there but from the margins.
 Perhaps only those who inhabit the margins of the culture – the realms of Hermes, Dionysus, Coyote and Kokopelli – are capable of reframing the American story.

 Perhaps history is forcing us to learn the languages of mythology and psychology.
 Perhaps renewal will come when enough of us discover that we have projected too much of ourselves onto public figures.
 It is time, as Robert Bly has said, to withdraw our projections.
 The archetypal King that Kennedy attempted to embody – that we wished he’d embodied – will not return until enough of us realize that the King lies within each of us.